 The County will conduct a review of each Bidder's pending litigation and judgments.
 Bidders must identify by name, case number, and court jurisdiction any pending litigation in which Bidder is involved, or judgments against Bidder in the past five years.
-Additionally, Bidder must provide a statement describing the size and scope of any pending or threatening litigation against the Bidder or principals of the Bidder or a statement verifying Bidder has no pending litigation or judgments.
+Additionally, Bidder must provide a statement describing the size and scope of any pending or threatening litigation against the Bidder or principals of the Bidder or judgments.